CIA Logo Hoaxter Is Auctioning the Entire CIA as an NFT | Washingtonian (DC)

 But while the Central Intelligence Agency might seem like a solid investment—besides its IP assets, the agency’s headquarters sits on hundreds of acres of pricey Northern Virginia land—there are a few reasons you may wish to park your retirement savings elsewhere.
 For one thing, it can be very expensive to retrofit government structures to private use.
 For another, it doesn’t appear Ripps exactly has the agency’s blessing to sell it.

-A CIA spokesperson has yet to weigh in the auction, but the artist already ticked off the agency earlier this year when he claimed to have redesigned the CIA logo.
-Yeah, no. The new auction, which includes his fake logo floating over Langley, claims the government handed him the CIA as “a gift for my hard work.”
+The artist already ticked off the agency earlier this year when he claimed to have redesigned the CIA logo.
+Yeah, no. The new auction, which includes that logo floating over Langley, claims the government handed him the CIA as “a gift for my hard work.”
 (Ripps has conducted a number of NFT auctions; his best-known is likely an audio recording of sex with his now-former fiancée Azealia Banks that went for the equivalent of $17,000 at the time and is now up for sale again.)

 CIA rebranding as a modular synthesizer festival in Berlin pic.twitter.com/3PQwejMGUq

-Note: Correction: This post originally called the CIA logo shown above fake: It is real, but Ripps didn’t design it.